sidharthrashwana/Messenger/README.md

-It is a python based messenger application , to run :
+It is a python based messenger application.

 Step 1 : Run server.py